 Figure 11.2 Average soil carbon stocks per land use soil type combination.
 The error bars indicate the standard deviation (Lesschen et al., 2012).
+Grassland refers to the Grassland (non-TOF) subcategory.
+For soil Trees outside Forest are treated similar to Forest.

-The LSK data set only contains data on soil carbon stocks for the land uses grassland, cropland and forest.
+The LSK data set only contains data on soil carbon stocks for the land uses Grassland (non-TOF), Cropland and Forest.
 For the other land use categories (i.e. settlement, wetland and other land) no data about soil carbon is available in the LSK database or other studies.
 Therefore, estimates had to be made.
 Especially for settlements it is important to estimate carbon stocks, since conversion to settlements is one of the main land use changes.
 In the IPCC 2006 guidelines some guidance is provided for soil carbon stocks for land converted to settlement, see the text box below.
-Considering the high resolution of the land use change maps in the Netherlands (25x25 m grid cells) it can be assumed that in reality a large portion of that grid cell is indeed paved.
+Considering the high resolution of the land use change maps in the Netherlands (25 x 25 m grid cells) it can be assumed that in reality a large portion of that grid cell is indeed paved.
 Using the following assumptions an average soil carbon stock under Settlements that is 0.9 times the carbon stock of the previous land use is assumed: